cengels/potence/docs/docs/Types/isEquatable.md

 layout:      page
 title:       isEquatable()
 module:      Types
-description: Type guard that checks whether a value is an `Equatable`.
+description: Type guard that checks whether a value is an §Equatable§.
 parameters:
   object: An object whose type isn't known.
 ---